 Instructions

-- Preheat oven to 350 degrees F and coat a 9×5 pan with cooking spray; set aside.
-Combine the butter, brown sugar, sugar, eggs and vanilla in a large bowl.
+- Preheat the oven to 350 degrees F and coat a 9×5 pan with cooking spray; set aside.
+In a large bowl, combine the butter, brown sugar, sugar, eggs and vanilla.
 Mix well.

 How can I cut this recipe to accommodate an 8 x 4 Loaf pan?